rain020527/ActionAnalysis/README.md

 6. [The Result After Coordinate Transformation](#The-Result-After-Coordinate-Transformation)

 ## Source File Description
-1. ActionAnalyst folder includes different types of action analysis
+1. "ActionAnalyst" folder includes different types of action analysis
-2. ActionAnalyst/lib folder is the core codes that do the skeleton detection (PklGenerator.py) and construct the analysis base class (VibePklParser).
+2. "ActionAnalyst/lib" folder is the core codes that do the skeleton detection (PklGenerator.py) and construct the analysis base class (VibePklParser).
-3. The folder replay includes the data we collect by CoachBox or another webcam.
+3. The folder "replay" includes the data we collect by CoachBox or another webcam.
 If you want to use another webcam data, , you need to prepare the camera parameters, the csv file of the ball trajectory to execute the demo correctly.
-4. The folder lib and VIBE is a library that provide the function to process the camera config and skeleton detection.
+4. The folder "lib" and "VIBE" is a library that provide the function to process the camera config and skeleton detection.

 ## Installation
 The test environment is ubuntu 18.04, python3.8 version.